 There are so many inspirational movies in this film genre out there to amaze and enthral.
 There is something about watching a real person achieve their dreams that makes this particular style of filmmaking so compelling.

 What is on your ‘top documentaries of all time list?
-Do you prefer films to be inspirational, feel good, or do you like a tear-jerker?
+Do you prefer movies to be inspirational, feel good, or do you like a tear-jerker?
+What do you get from this type of best documentary feature?
 These are our favourite inspirational documentary movies lists but do you agree?

 Remember to head on over to The Bob App and join the movement to get the most out of your streaming services and discover and share the titles that really matter to you.